Over Quota, Fairness and Preemption

 Under Workload architecture, select Standard

-Select a preconfigured template or select the Start from scratch to launch a new training quickly
+Select Start from scratch to launch a new training quickly

 Enter a2 as the workload name